Pezzekazil/coursera_dataScience/getting_and_cleaning_data/week1.md

 To download files we will use `download.file(url, destfile, method="curl")`.
 `list.files()` lists the files in a specific path.
 `date()` returns the data right now, and it is useful to keep track of the version of the file you downloaded.

+##Reading local Files
+To perform this we use `read.table()`, but remember that this reads data into RAM, so large datasets may represent a challenge.
+An alternative is to use read.csv, which sets `sep=",", header=TRUE`.
+An important parameter is `na.strings`, which explains to R which value in our dataset represent an NA.
+Another important parameter is `quotes`, which allow you to specify which kind of quotation marks are quotation marks, " or '.